-It is very important that students who are interested in a study abroad experience consult with an academic advisor during their first year as a Northwood student to determine how and when academic credit associated with study abroad programs can most appropriately fit within their curriculum.
+Students interested in a study abroad experience should consult with an academic advisor during their first year as a Northwood student to determine how and when academic credit associated with study abroad programs can most appropriately fit within their curriculum.

 Information on all study abroad programs is available on the University's website.
-To learn more and apply online, visit my.Northwood.edu and go to the Study Abroad webpage.
+To learn more and apply online, visit www.my.northwood.edu and go to the Study Abroad webpage.